CERT-Polska/Artemis/docs/generating-emails.rst

 This script will produce **text messages ready to be sent**.

-Besides the messages, the script will also produce a JSON file with vulnerability data, a jinja2 template and .po translation file - using these three files you can build the messages yourself.
+Besides the messages, the script will also produce a JSON file with vulnerability data, a jinja2 template and a .po translation file - using these three files you can build the messages yourself.

 .. note ::